 - As work visas are difficult to obtain, some schools are willing to hire teachers who enter without a visa.
 While this is very common, deportation is a potential consequence.

 - Documents required for obtaining a work permit must be authenticated and legalized.
-It is important to refer to the Costa Rican embassy/consulate in one's home country to discover the specific process for authentication/legalization of documents.
+Important to refer to Costa Rican embassy/consulate in one's home country to discover specific process for authentication/legalization of documents.

 - Application for work visas must be made while in Costa Rica.